You are viewing a page from the Waldo County Technical Center site that has been specially-formatted for printing and/or text-only browsing.

 The location of this page is: http://waldo.mainecte.org/programs/category/19325

 The Auto Collision program is a 2 year course of study with the first year devoted to small dent repair and PAINT and REFINISH.
-The first quarter is focused on shop safety, tool safety and then students are introduced to Paint and Refinish.
+The first quarter is focused on shop safety and tool safety.
+Students are then introduced to Paint and Refinish.
 In this first quarter of Paint and Refinish students will be given a vehicle panel (hood or fender) to refinish.
 These panels will be used throughout the first quarter for students to practice applying primers, sealers, basecoats and clearcoats.

-In the second and third quarters students will use the PAINT and REFINISH skills they have learned and apply them to refinishing plastic bumpers with solid basecoats then Metallics and Micas, learning how to properly apply metallic basecoats for an industry expectable finish.
-In this second quarter students will also begin working on live work from the community, performing repairs for actual customers.
+In the second and third quarters students will use the PAINT and REFINISH skills they have learned and apply them to refinishing plastic bumpers with solid basecoats.
+They will move on to Metallics and Micas, learning how to properly apply metallic basecoats for an industry accepted finish.
+In the second quarter students will also begin working on live work from the community, performing repairs for actual customers.
 Students at this time will also learn how to color blend and tint to match basecoat.

 In the second year of Auto Collision the first quarter is focused on shop and tool safety.
 Students will safety test out of the tools they will be using in the second year course of study.
-After testing out of the tools to be used, students will be introduced to Thin Metal Welding.
-Students will begin this unit of study by focusing on the first modules of this ICAR/NATEF curriculum called THE PRINCIPAL OF SET UP in this module students will indentify the different components of a MIG welder, proper set up and adjustment and start to perform their first MIG welds.
+After testing out of the tools, students will be introduced to Thin Metal Welding.
+Students will begin this unit of study by focusing on the first modules of this ICAR/NATEF curriculum called THE PRINCIPLE OF SET UP.
+In this module students will identify the different components of a MIG welder, proper set up and adjustment, and start to perform their first MIG welds.

-This will carry over into the second quarter where students will continue to perform various types of welds such as OVERHEAD WELD, STITCH WELD, PLUG WELD and BUTT WELD.
-Students will demonstrate their ability to perform these welds to the instructor and will be graded through the use of Instructor developed rubric as well as rubrics provided in the I CAR curriculum.
+This will carry over into the second quarter where students will continue to perform various types of welds, such as OVERHEAD WELD, STITCH WELD, PLUG WELD and BUTT WELD.
+Students will demonstrate their ability to perform these welds to the instructor and will be graded through the use of an instructor developed rubric as well as rubrics provided in the I CAR curriculum.